Successful former Pioneer Fellows

 during pregnancy: the Pregnolia System precisely measures

-of the risk of premature birth.
+the stiffness of the cervix, which is considered an important indicator of the risk of premature birth.
 Up until now, cervical stiffness could only be estimated by palpation.
 The device is already being used in clinical trials in Switzerland and the USA.
 Pregnolia, based in Schlieren near Zurich, employs ten people.
 Sabrina Badir is CEO and Chairman of the Board of Directors.

 Robotic quadrupeds as helpers for humans